Enhancing Surface Neural Implicits with Curvature-Guided Sampling and Uncertainty-Augmented Representations: Mathematical detail

 \subsection{Camera pose estimation}

-We can estimate camera pose when we initalize the voxel grid using standard Kinect-fusion~\cite{newcombe2011} technique, as described in~\cite{sommer2022}.
+We can estimate the camera pose when we initialize the voxel grid using the same method as Gradient-SDF~\cite{sommer2022}.
 We use the first depth map with $\mat{R}_0 = \mat{I}$ and $\vt{t}_0 = \bm{0}$ to initial voxel grid as described before in~\cref{subsec:s_voxelization}, then the initial surface $\mathcal{S}$ in contained in voxels.
-Then from the second depth, each depth, \eg depth $k$ is an incoming point cloud $\mathcal{P}^k = \{\vt{p}^k_j\}_j$ (outside index means iterate over $j$) after we project them using~\eqref{eq:re-project}.
+Then from the second depth, each depth, \eg depth $k$ is an incoming point cloud $\mathcal{P}^k = \{\vt{p}^k_j\}_j$ (outside index means iterate over $j$) after we project them using~\cref{eq:re-project}.
 The problem then is convert to find $\mat{R}_k$, $\vt{t}_k$, such that

 where $SO(3)$ is 3-dimensional Lie group and $d_{\mathcal{S}}(\vt{p})$ denotes the signed distance from the point $\vt{p}$ to surface $\mathcal{S}$